Rock Painting Supplies

 This page contains affiliate links which means if you make a purchase using the link, I could receive a commission check out all the details here.

 The first thing you need is of course rocks!
-You can see where I get my rocks here.
+You can see where I buy my rocks here.

 You can also order them online or find them when walking down the street!

-Once you have your rocks, make sure that they are ready to paint with these tips.
+Once you have your rocks, make sure that they are ready to paint with these tips for prepping rocks.

 Personally, I think Posca Paint Pens are great for beginners.
 It’s actually one of my favorite rock painting supplies because of how easy they are to work with and how forgiving they are.

-R101 Tip: Do Not press hard with these tips they will wear down over time.
+R101 Tip: Do Not press hard with these Micron pens or the tips will wear down over time.

 You will need to get yourself a set of brushes.
 Nothing fancy is necessary when your just getting started.
 Look for a set that has a larger square edge tip to color big spaces, at least one medium size, and a few smaller tips.
 Over your first few batches of rocks, you will learn which brushes are your favorites, you may even begin to alter them… but we will touch on that later.
 As far as pallets go, you can start saving butter tub lids, use an old plate that’s near and dear to your heart, or buy some plastic pallets.

 This is the rock painting supply that people ask about the most.
 If you plan to hide your rocks in the elements, or even begin to sell them in the future, you are going to want to seal your rocks.
 There are a few brush-on sealers, but I personally prefer a spray on.